pmean/build-website/text/08/MovingContent-08.md

 > registrar](http://en.wikipedia.org/wiki/Domain_name_registrar).
 Then
 > you contact an [Internet hosting
 > service](http://en.wikipedia.org/wiki/Internet_hosting_services) to
 > place your site.
-There\'s a lot of controversy about the process of
+There's a lot of controversy about the process of
 > registering domain names, but it would be difficult to summarize that
 > here.
 There are companies that bundle both services together.
 For
 > example, Microsoft has a product, [Office